Lakes

 Nitinat Lake

-Nitinat Lake is a beautiful lake, 24 km in length and 1 km wide.
+Nitinat Lake, Vancouver Island, BCNitinat Lake is a beautiful lake, 24 km in length and 1 km wide.
 The Lake flows into the ocean at Nitinat Narrows, a narrow tidal passage three kilometres long.
 The Nitinat area is becoming a major tourism center, with the lake being named as one of the world’s ten best windsurfing areas.
 This adventure land is a popular recreation destination for swimmers, boaters, paddlers, windsurfers, and anglers.
 Read More….

 Paterson Lake